ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 - Application: an entity that uses a transport protocol for end-to-end delivery of data across the network.
 This may also be an upper layer protocol or tunnel encapsulation.

-- Security Feature: a feature that a network security layer provides to applications.
-Examples include authentication, encryption, key generation, session resumption, and privacy.
-Features may be Mandatory or Optional for an application's implementation.
-Security Features extend the set of Transport Features described in {{?RFC8095}} and provided by Transport Services implementations.

-- Security Protocol: a defined network protocol that implements one or more security features.
+- Security Protocol: a defined network protocol that implements one or more security features, such as authentication, encryption, key generation, session resumption, and privacy.
 Security protocols may be used alongside transport protocols, and in combination with other security protocols when appropriate.